HelabHLC/arbe-lambda/README.md

 ## 🧪 Try ARBE λ* in Google Colab

+## ​ Try ARBE λ* in Google Colab

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/HelabHLC/arbe-lambda/blob/main/arbe_lambda_demo.ipynb)

+Run the interactive notebook directly in your browser – no setup needed.

+> Note: Please upload `arbe_lambda_full_export.csv` manually in Colab if it is not already present in the session.

 Run the interactive notebook directly in your browser – no setup needed.